global-121/121-platform/interfaces/tests/README.md

 After the above stub, we should also be wait for the code to be executed by `cy.wait('@programs')`, This will remove possibilities for conflicts due to order of execution.

-### Further implementation with CI

-We also look forwards to integrate the Cypress tests possibly with CI (See: <https://docs.cypress.io/guides/guides/continuous-integration.html>)